arunkumarpalaniappan/systemstatus/README.md

 $mail->addReplyTo('your reply to address goes here', 'your reply to name goes here');
 $mail->addAddress('your email address goes here', 'your name goes here');
 </pre>

+#contribute
+Contributions to systemstatus are welcome.
+Here is how you can contribute to systemstatus:

+<a href='https://github.com/arunkumarpalaniappan/systemstatus/issues'> Submit bugs</a> and verify issues.

+<a href='https://github.com/arunkumarpalaniappan/systemstatus/pulls'> Submit pull requests</a>  for bug fixes and features and discuss existing proposals.